Managed disaster recovery with Amazon RDS for Oracle cross-Region automated backups – Part 1

 RDS DB instances encrypted at rest with AWS KMS or with Oracle Transparent Data Encryption (TDE) can also be replicated to another Region.
 When Oracle TDE is in use via the TDE option, Amazon RDS copies the TDE key to the destination Region automatically so the Oracle wallet may be managed there as well.
 With the support for AWS KMS encryption, cross-Region automated backups encrypts the replicated backups using an existing AWS KMS customer master key (CMK) in the destination Region.

 When implementing cross-Region automated backups for an RDS instance that is protected using AWS KMS encryption, you must specify a KMS key ARN in the destination Region to be used for encryption operations there.
-This can’t be the default KMS key for Amazon RDS, but must be a separate key, because AWS KMS doesn’t allow cross-Region access to default service keys.

 To see all Regions that currently support cross-Region automated backups, refer to the source and destination Region table in Replicating automated backups to another AWS Region.